-Family Dinners: Good for the Mind, Body, & Soul By Christine Butler, MS, RN, CPNP-PC/AC
+Family Dinners Good for the Mind, Body, & Soul

+By Christine Butler, MS, RN, CPNP-PC/AC

 How often do you sit down and share a meal as a family?
 Dinner is a time to tell stories, talk about the day, laugh, relax, and recharge.
-Unfortunately, less than one-third of American families dine together more than twice a week.
-Family meal time has been replaced by structured activities such as sports and homework, but research indicates we have lost more than just meals together.
-Family meal time in the home is the strongest predictor of academic achievement and decrease in behavioral issues in children.
+Unfortunately, less than one third of American families dine together more than twice a week.
+Family mealtime has been replaced by structured activities such as sports and homework, however research indicates we have lost more than just meals together.
+Family meal time in the home has been shown to be the strongest predictor of academic achievement and decrease in behavioral issues in children.
 Not to mention the nutritional benefits as the average meal at a restaurant may have up to 60% more calories than a meal made at home.
-Eating at home is also great for your pocketbook with meals purchased out of the home costing almost twice as much as those prepared in the home.
+Eating at home is also great for your pocket book with meals purchased out of the home costing almost twice as much as those prepared in the home.